ESchae/SOM/Readme.md

 Because the weight vectors represent the position of the neurons in the feature space, they have the same dimensionality as the input data.
-Note, that although normally the feature space is high-dimensional, for visualization purposes an only two-dimensional feature space was chosen here.
+Note, that although normally the feature space is high-dimensional, for visualization purposes only a two-dimensional feature space was chosen here.
+In this implementation, the weight vectors are initialized with random values, but other strategies for initialization exist as well [1, S.4].

 The representation of the neurons in the feature space can be seen on the right canvas of the visualization:

 ![alt text](images/right-canvas.png)

-Here the weight vectors have been initialized with random values, but other strategies for initialization exist as well [1, S.4].
+Neurons that are neighbors in the map (left canvas) are still connected by black lines.

 Now a total number of 30 samples (purple circles) is chosen for training.
 The samples are clearly split into two clusters: